-- 1. COVID related systems: Any student who shows signs of fever, runny nose, sore throat, coughing, fatigue, or headache will be asked to be picked up.
-Students will immediately be removed from their peers in our Wellness Room while they wait to be picked up.
-Student may return to school once ONE of the following happens: - a.
-Student obtains a negative COVID result taken after 4 days of the onset of symptoms. - b.
-Student obtains a different diagnosis from the doctor and gives a note to our nurse AND has gone 72 hours without a fever. - c.
-Student quarantines for 14 days. - 2.
-Please note that any student found to have close contact with a student that has been diagnosed with COVID will have to quarantine for 12-14 days regardless of a negative test result. - 3.
-Conjunctivitis ("pink eye"): If diagnosed with a viral infection, a student may return to school after any redness and discharge have disappeared.
-If diagnosed with a bacterial infection, a student may return to school 24 hours after commencing antibiotic treatment if a licensed practitioner provides a note attesting to the diagnosis, the onset of treatment, and that the child is cleared to return to school. - 4.
-Fever, vomiting, and diarrhea: A child may return to school after he/she has been free of all symptoms of illness for 24 hours. - 5.
+- 1. Conjunctivitis ("pink eye"): If diagnosed with a viral infection, a student may return to school after any redness and discharge have disappeared.
+If diagnosed with a bacterial infection, a student may return to school 24 hours after commencing antibiotic treatment if a licensed practitioner provides a note attesting to the diagnosis, the onset of treatment, and that the child is cleared to return to school. - 2.
+Fever, vomiting, and diarrhea: A child may return to school after he/she has been fever free and free of all symptoms of illness for 24 hours. - 3.
 Pediculosis (infestation by live head lice): A student may remain in class that day; however, parents or guardians should commence treatment at the conclusion of the school day.
 A child may return to school upon submitting a parent or guardian note attesting to the fact that he/she is undergoing treatment.
-A student with only nits (eggs) shall not be excluded from school, however, we will notify the parents or guardians and advise them to monitor for re-infestation. - 6.
-Ringworm: A student may return to school upon submitting a licensed practitioner's note stating that the student is under treatment.

-7. Strep throat: A student may return to school 24 hours after beginning antibiotic treatment, provided they are without fever and have a note from a licensed practitioner affirming the start of treatment.
+A student with only nits (eggs) shall not be excluded from school, however, we will notify the parents or guardians and advise them to monitor for re-infestation. - 4.
+Ringworm: A student may return to school upon submitting a licensed practitioner's note stating that the student is under treatment. - 5.
+Strep throat: A student may return to school 24 hours after beginning antibiotic treatment, provided they are without fever and have a note from a licensed practitioner affirming the start of treatment.